Grand Hotel and Spa (York): History

-The Grand's building opened in 1906 as the headquarters of the North Eastern Railway (then one of the richest businesses in Britain); The NER's architect William Bell produced the basic structural design and commissioned architect Horace Field worked on the external and internal design.
+The Grand's building opened in 1906, as the headquarters of the North Eastern Railway (then one of the richest businesses in Britain); The NER's architect William Bell produced the basic structural design and commissioned architect Horace Field worked on the external and internal design.
 It is believed their design won a silver medal at an exhibition in Paris in 1904.
 Construction took place between 1900 and 1906.

 The hotel opened in 2010 as the Cedar Court Grand Hotel & Spa, after the building was purchased in 2007 and refurbished by Cedar Court Group.
 Splendid Hospitality Group bought it in 2014 and in 2017–2018 refurbished and expanded it.

 Facilities

-The hotel opened with 107 rooms (13 suites), a spa, two restaurants (The Rise, and the 3 AA-rosette Hudsons), and business meeting facilities for up to 120 people.
-In the 2010s expansion, the number of rooms was increased to 207 and the White Rose Lounge was added.
+The hotel opened with 107 rooms (13 suites), a spa, two restaurants (The Rise, and the 3 AA-rosette Legacy), and business meeting facilities for up to 120 people.
+In the 2010s expansion, the number of rooms was increased to 207, and the White Rose Lounge was added.

 The boardroom won the "best boardroom/small meeting room" award at the 2017 Conference Hospitality Awards.